oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides/setup/terraform.rst

          - Description
        * - `vcn_id`
          - `ocid1.vcn.oc1.iad.xxxxxxxxxxxx`
-         - The OCID of the VCN where you want to deploy the feature store.
+         - The OCID of the VCN where you want to deploy the Feature Store.
        * - `vcn_cidr`
          - `10.0.0.0/16`
          - The VCN CIDR range to be use.
        * - `subnet_suffix`
          - `8`
-         - The subnet suffix to be used to create feature store related subnets.
+         - The subnet suffix to be used to create Feature Store related subnets.
 For example, 10.0.0.0/16 + 8 => 10.0.0.0/24.
        * - `max_subnet`
          - `16`
          - Optional.
 Sets the maximum subnet creations that are allowed within the CIDR range.